M.S.W. Program Questions

 See the application deadline here: Application deadline for Master of Social Work Admission in the College of Graduate Studies deadlines database.
-The application deadline for the September 2021 MSW intake is January 10, 2021 (new date).
-The application opens on September 1st annually.
+The application opens on September 1st annually for the following year.

 The School begins accepting applications in September for the following September intake.
 As a cohort-based MSW program, this is the one intake per year.
 Please be aware the College of Graduate Studies forwards applications to the School of Social Work once they are complete (i.e. all references and other supporting documentation has been received).
 Therefore, it is important to monitor your online application checklist and to follow up on missing items as soon as possible.
 The Admissions Committee reviews applications as they are received, and will offer admission to outstanding early applicants.

 As we are a competitive entry professional program, we do recommend you apply early to our MSW programs to ensure you have time to complete all the submission requirements.